mozilla-services/autopush-rs/tests/load/README.md

   ```shell
   ./tests/load/setup_k8s.sh
   ```
+  **Note:** Locust requires CPU affinity to execute most efficiently and can only make use of a single core at a time.
+Warnings will be logged if CPU usage exceeds 90%.
 * The cluster creation process will take some time.
 It is considered complete, once an external IP is assigned to the `locust_master` node.
 Monitor the assignment via a watch loop: